AjayBidyarthy/AI-Bot-Audio-to-audio/README.md

     - Utilizes ElevenLabs API for text-to-speech synthesis and playback of the audio response.

 - **display.py:**
-    - Code for the frontend of the application is implemented in this file.
+    - Code for the taipy frontend of the application is implemented in this file.
     - It handles the user interface and interaction with the backend components.